WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/fediverse-did-integration.md

 > https://github.com/WebOfTrustInfo/rwot5-boston/blob/master/topics-and-advance-readings/activitypub-decentralized-distributed.md

-It demonstrates the feasiblity and power of this new combination.
+It demonstrated the feasiblity and power of this new combination.

-But it left us wondering how to turn this into reality as soon as possible - how can an existing federated network swap out it's base reference?
+But it left us wondering how to turn this into reality - how to change the base reference system of a large federated network, e.g. within the current mastodon fediverse?

-Our current view is that it's best to adopt a gradual approach.

-## Federated Augmentation
+## Augmenting The Fediverse

-Instead of this radical approach we would like to propose to gradually introduce DIDs to Mastodon/ActivityPub in a completely backwards way:
+Instead of a radical approach we would like to propose to gradually introduce DIDs to Mastodon/ActivityPub in a backwards compatible manner:

-1) **DNS-based actorIDs are kept as primary reference.**
+1) **DNS-based actorIDs are kept as primary reference**
-2) **Actors are enbabled to exchange their DIDs in a meaningful way**
+2) **Users are enbabled to attach DIDs to their actor object and exchange them in a structured way**
-3) **Resolve conflicts based on a generic decision logic that is configurable locally**
+3) **Conflicts between DID/DNS reference are resolved at the receiving end, based on a generic decision logic that minimizes attack surface**

-So, we could just start by allowing actors to attach DIDs to the actor object:
+So, we start by allowing actors to attach DIDs to the actor object:

 ```
 {"@context": "https://www.w3.org/ns/activitystreams",